alexellis/github_counter_faas/README.md

 Head over to Github settings for your repository and enter your URL into a new Webhook.
 Select only specific events, then "watchers".

+You can now either set up a NAT/port forwarding rule on your home router or run [ngrok](http://ngrok.com/download) to create a quick tunnel and expose your FaaS API gateway on the internet.
 Your URL will be something like:

 ```
 http://ngrok.io/function/func_github_event_relay